Man who killed 6 in Christmas parade says he didn't plan it

 “I want you to know that not only am I sorry for what happened, I'm sorry that you could not see what's truly in my heart," he said.
 "That you cannot see the remorse that I have.”

-Brooks, however, didn't explain his motive or offer any other insights into what he was thinking as he turned the SUV into the parade.
+But Brooks didn't explain his motive or offer any other insights into what he was thinking as he turned the SUV into the parade.
+When Dorow asked him what sentence he thought he should get, he didn't answer directly but said: “I just want to be helped.”

 Brooks' mother and grandmother tried to persuade Dorow to place Brooks in a mental institution rather than prison.
 His grandmother, Mary Edwards, said Brooks has been bipolar since he was 12 and that disorder caused him to drive into the parade.
 His mother, Dawn Woods, pushed Dorow to ensure that Brooks receives treatment in prison.